top of page

 Voice Search Vs. Text Search

-To understand how voice and text search differ from one another, just think of the way that you yourself use them.
+To understand how voice and text search differ from one another, consider how you use them.

 Let’s say you’re trying to search for a nearby pet store.
 If you’re using text search, you might abbreviate your query to something like “pet store near me.”